kierisi/pyopensci.github.io/_posts/2024-05-24-how-to-submit-package-to-pyos.md

     </figcaption>
 </figure>

-* Screenshot of software-submission page, create a decision tree graphic
-* Help request explanation
+## Help request
+If you need some help getting your package ready for review, you can submit a help request here and someone will be assigned to help you out.
+This is a great way to get guidance on topics like [continuous integration](https://www.pyopensci.org/python-package-guide/tests/tests-ci.html#run-tests-with-continuous-integration), [testing](https://www.pyopensci.org/python-package-guide/#tests), and [full documentation](https://www.pyopensci.org/python-package-guide/#documentation), all of which are required for a package to be accepted into [the pyOpenSci ecosystem](https://www.pyopensci.org/python-packages.html).
+You can also learn more about each of these processes in [the pyOpenSci Package Guide](https://www.pyopensci.org/python-package-guide/).

-* Pre-submission inquiry explanation
+## Pre-submission inquiry
+If you're not sure if your package falls within the [scope of packages pyOpenSci accepts](https://www.pyopensci.org/software-peer-review/about/package-scope.html), you can submit a pre-submission inquiry.
+A pre-submission inquiry opens up a dialogue between you and the pyOpenSci editorial team to determine whether or not your package would be a good fit for a full peer review.

-* A note on data visualization packages—all data viz packages should go through pre-submission inquiry (to evaluate scope?)
+> A note on data visualization packages: all data visualization packages need to go through the pre-submission inquiry process.

-* Submit Software for review explanation
+## Submit Software for Review
+When you file an issue using our [Submit Software for Review](https://github.com/pyOpenSci/software-submission/issues/new?assignees=&labels=0%2Fpre-review-checks%2C+New+Submission%21&projects=&template=submit-software-for-review.md&title=) template, you officially kick-off the pyOpenSci open peer review process.
+Read on for a detailed, step-by-step guide for completing the process!

-# <i class="fa-solid fa-heart"></i> Submit for review: using an issue template
+# <i class="fa-solid fa-heart"></i> Breaking down the pyOpenSci issue template
 We’re going to use Submit Software for review
 Overview of the GitHub UI
 Labels